agargaro/InstancedMesh2/README.md

 ## 🔑 Key Features

 ### 🛠️ Meshes Instances
-Each mesh will have its own instance which can be accessed with the property `instances`. <br /> **It will be possible to change the visibility, apply transformations and add customised data for each mesh.**
+Each mesh has its own instance accessible through the `instances` property. <br />
+You can easily modify visibility, apply transformations, and add custom data to each mesh instance.

 ```typescript
 myInstancedMesh.instances[0].visible = false;